TheRealMonte/data-files/README.md

 # Canvas 2024 SQL

-There was an error with the lemmy login auth on the Canvas site where after a certain point new logins started being logged as all lower case which created duplicates of 59 users and were treated as seperate users.
+There was an error with the fediverse-auth on the Canvas site where after a certain point new logins started being logged as all lower case which created duplicates of 59 users and were treated as separate users.
 I have merged all of the duplicate accounts and rebuild the database.

 The SQL file has 4 tables:
 * users (user_id, username, ranking, total_pixels_placed)